 So far so good, but the problem comes when someone is acting in a way that infringes the freedom of another.
 They may be committing a crime or some other antisocial act, and when we attempt to restrict them, to apprehend them, or to punish them (sorry! rehabilitate them), then all of a sudden there is the cry that their civil liberties have been denied.
 For example, it is argued by many that the authorities shouldn't have the right to tape the telephone conversations of suspected criminals, for to do so infringes their rights to privacy.
 We shouldn't incarcerate criminals, for this denies them their right to freedom.
 How do we balance these competing rights?

 It does seem at times that civil libertarians make too much of the removal of freedoms from those who have infringed the freedoms of others.
-My view is that once someone purposely interferes with the freedoms of another, then they immediately lose their own rights to similar freedoms.
-I give you an example.
-If someone breaks into your home and steals your Video Recorder, they have not just taken a piece of junk, they have taken many hours of hard work and months of careful saving.
+If someone purposely interferes with the freedoms of another, then surely they lose their own rights to similar freedoms.
+So for example, if someone breaks into your home and steals your computer, they have not just taken a piece of junk, they have taken many hours of hard work and months of careful saving.
 They have infringed your freedoms by stealing a substantial slice of your time and energy.
 The community then has every right to use an appropriate amount of force to stop and apprehend that person and to make that person repay in kind for their unwillingness to respect the civil liberties of others.

 In the end, one person's freedom can never be allowed to become another person's curse.
 As the Bible puts it, "Do not use your freedom as a cover-up for evil"